 Free and Reduced Price Meals

 The program is known as the Community Eligibility Provision of the U.S. Department of Agriculture’s National School Lunch and School Breakfast Programs.
-The 2015-16 school year marks the second year the program will be offered to all students attending all district schools.

 All district students can receive a healthy “complete” breakfast and “complete” lunch at their school at no charge on school days throughout the school year.
 Any extra items such as an extra entrée or extra milk will continue to be an additional cost.